IHE/RAD.IRA/input/pagecontent/rad-x9.md

 The Manager shall not change the current context in the session even if it receives an error confirmation message.

 > Note: The Manager sets the current context as a result of processing a `[FHIR resource]-open` event.
 Whether or not one or more of the Subscribers failed to apply the context change does not affect the context managed by the Manager.

+#### 2:3.X9.4.3 Notify Error Message

+This pair of messages is used for SyncError originated by a Subscriber.

+The Subscriber sends an error event to the Manager indicated that it failed to process an accepted event.
+The Subscriber shall support sending such messages to more than one Manager.

+The Manager shall support handling such messages from more than one Subscriber.

+##### 2:3.X9.4.3.1 Trigger Events

+The Subscriber failed to process an accepted event (e.g. The Subscriber accepted an event but failed to follow context within a configured timeout after reception).

+##### 2:3.X9.4.3.2 Message Semantics

+This message is a [FHIRcast Request Context Change](https://build.fhir.org/ig/HL7/fhircast-docs/2-6-RequestContextChange.html#request-context-change-body) request.
+The Sender is the FHIRcast Subscriber.
+The Manager is the FHIRcast Hub.

+The `event.context` shall conform to [SyncError Context](https://build.fhir.org/ig/HL7/fhircast-docs/3-2-1-syncerror.html#context).

+Per FHIRcast, the `issue[0].severity` of the `operationoutcome` context will be set to `warning`.

+If the Subscriber retries the same request due to a timeout, then the Subscriber shall use the same `event.id` such that the Manager can detect if it is a duplicate message.

+If the Subscriber retries the same request due to an error response from the Manager, then the Subscriber shall assign a new `event.id` to indicate that it is a new message.

+##### 2:3.X9.4.3.3 Expected Actions

+The Manager shall validate the request as follow:

+TODO: types of errors for each check, and use the table format

+* If `timestamp`, `id` or `event` are not set, then return an error
+* If `event.context` does not include `operationoutcome`, then return an error
+* If the context does not conform to the [SyncError Context](https://build.fhir.org/ig/HL7/fhircast-docs/3-2-1-syncerror.html#context), then return an error
+* if `event`.`hub.topic` is not a known session, then return an error

+#### 2:3.X9.4.4 Notify Error Response Message

+##### 2:3.X9.4.4.1 Trigger Events

+The Manager finished processing the Notify Error request.

+##### 2:3.X9.4.4.2 Message Semantics

+This message is a [FHIRcast Request Context Change]() response.
+The Sender is the FHIRcast Subscriber.
+The Manager is the FHIRcast Hub.

+##### 2:3.X9.4.4.3 Expected Actions

+If the response is an error, then the Subscriber may consider retrying the request.

 ### 2:3.X9.5 Security Considerations